Pivot / Tires / Travel / Food Media / 1900-present

 The guide also widened Michelin's brand from product performance to movement culture.
 Tires make journeys possible; maps and guides make journeys imaginable; restaurant and hotel selections make journeys desirable.
 The extension connected practical road use to aspiration.

-That is why the Michelin case is not only about food.
+That is why the Michelin case is not merely about food.
 It is about a brand using adjacent information to shape demand for the category it serves.
 The restaurant authority is the famous surface, but the deeper system is mobility becoming culture.

 The Decision Lesson